1757 Elders Whitman Jacobs and Noah Adams from Connecticut traveled to Framingham to preach at intervals.

 1988 First Baptist remortgaged the Pleasant St. property to repair and refurbish the rental building, installing siding, new windows, and new zoned heating.

 1988-89 Park Street Baptist did aggressive fundraising and secured a large mortgage for reconstruction.
 The beautifully renovated building with handicapped access was rededicated in October 1989, and building use was expanded to include many local groups.
-1994 The roof at First Baptist was replaced with 30-year architectural shingles.
-The front and south sides of the church were repainted.

 1996 Park Street Baptist voted to become a welcoming and affirming church in solidarity with other American Baptists around the country.